Beilis affair: Examination

 The examination report was signed only on April 25, that is, a month after the autopsy and a week after Shcheglovitov's order.
 The conclusions set forth in it were clearly in favor of the "ritual" version:

-The nature of the weapon and the multiplicity of injuries, some superficial, in the form of stabs, indicate that one of the goals of inflicting them was the desire to cause Yushchinsky as much suffering as possible.
+The nature of the weapon and the multiplicity of injuries, some superficial, in the form of stabs, indicate that one of the goals of inflicting them was the desire to cause Yushchinskyi as much suffering as possible.
 No more than a third of the total amount of blood remained in his body; there is a negligible part of it on the underwear and clothing, and the rest of the blood flowed out, mainly through the cerebral vein, the artery at the left temple, and the veins on the neck.
-The immediate cause of Yushchinsky's death was acute anemia from the injuries received, with the addition of asphyxia phenomena.
+The immediate cause of Yushchinskyi's death was acute anemia from the injuries received, with the addition of asphyxia phenomena.

 These conclusions, which formed the basis of the accusation against Beilis, were unanimously protested by Russian and European specialists after the publication of the indictment, who pointed out that they contradict the factual material presented by the experts themselves: according to this material, the boy first lost consciousness from a blow to the head, then was strangled, and only after that —posthumously or at the moment of agony— most of the wounds were inflicted on him.
 They are mostly superficial in nature and cannot in any way testify to the intention to drain blood.